 Or you may decide to wait a few weeks and let the bees get to know her without a big dot on her back.
 Once she is accepted and laying eggs-she can be marked while the colony is still small.

 When I introduce a new queen into a queenless colony, I like to give the bees a few weeks to accept and get to know her.
 This increases the chance that they will be pleased with her and not kill her.

 What do You Use to Mark a Queen?

-One popular paint used for queen marking is the simple UNI-POSCA Markers.
+One popular paint used for queen marking is UNI-POSCA Markers.
 These are available online and at major beekeeping supply stores.

 Do these paints have toxic effects on the queen bee?
 That does not seem to be a problem.
 Also, we are only putting a small dot on one part of her back.

-If you have a steady hand and calm nerves, you can take the direct approach to catching your queen.
+If you have a steady hand and calm nerves (I do not), you can take the direct approach to catching your queen.
 Restraining your queen in this manner takes some skill.

-Gently grasp her and hold her body between your thumb and 1st finger.
+Gently grasp her and hold her body between your thumb and 1st finger of your non-dominate hand.
 The second finger provides a place for her feet to sit.

 Move your fingers to expose the top of her thorax and paint a small dot there.
 After, letting the paint dry for a minute or so – place her gently back on the frame.